scrapy/scrapy/docs/intro/tutorial.rst

 In this tutorial, we'll assume that Scrapy is already installed on your system.
 If that's not the case, see :ref:`intro-install`.

-We are going to use `quotes.toscrape.com <http://quotes.toscrape.com/>`_ as our example domain to scrape.
+We are going to scrape `quotes.toscrape.com <http://quotes.toscrape.com/>`_, a website that lists quotes from famous authors.

 This tutorial will walk you through these tasks: